 News

-I am thrilled to join the Blake School in August 2022 as the Director of Visual and Performing Arts!
+I joined the Blake School in August 2022 as the Director of Visual and Performing Arts!
 The Blake School is a PK-12 independent school with a 122-year history and a long-established reputation for excellence in the Twin Cities.
 At Blake, "students not only become great scholars; they also become artists, athletes and citizens of the world" (The Blake School, 2022).

 |